 1. Make a Watercolor Border

 You’ll want to start with a blank card made out of watercolor paper.
-You can DIY one by folding a piece of watercolor paper in half, or you can purchase premade cards.
+You can DIY one by folding a piece of watercolor paper in half, or you can use a blank watercolor card.
 It’s important to use watercolor paper for this project because you’ll be piling on a lot of moisture in this first step!
 Other papers may disintegrate or bubble up, but watercolor paper won’t.

 2. Draw the Bubbles

-Once the border looks good to you, you’re finished!
+Once the border is to your linking, you’re finished!

-Your results are going to vary from mine based on what you do in this step … and that’s good!
-The only real “rule” I would follow is this: try to cover up about 1/5 of the border with the bubbles.
-Any more than that, and the card will look a little crowded (and take much longer to create)!
+Your results are going to vary from mine based on what you do in this step … and that’s a good thing.
+The only real “rule” I would follow is this: try to cover up about 15% of the border with the bubbles.
+Any more than that, and the card will look a little crowded — and it will take much longer to create!